Know Your Two-wheeler Brand: Bajaj Auto

-In 1984, Kawasaki entered into a “technical assistance agreement” with Bajaj Auto to make motorcycles for the Indian market.
-In the subsequent years, venerable two-strokers like the Kawasaki Bajaj KB 100, KB 100 RTZ and the KB 125 etched their places in the hearts of numerous enthusiasts.
+In 1984, Bajaj Auto entered into a “technical assistance agreement” with Kawasaki to make motorcycles for the Indian market.
+We got bikes like the KB 100, KB 100 RTZ and the KB 125, venerable two-strokers that etched their places in the hearts of numerous enthusiasts.

 Then in 2001, the Kawasaki Bajaj Eliminator came into the picture.
 It was the most expensive motorcycle from the brand at that time.
 Notwithstanding the pricing, the Eliminator formed the base for the popular Avenger series - giving India a taste of the quintessential American cruiser.
 Bajaj had a golden goose for commuters too in the form of the Caliber 115.
 Launched in 2003, it was a four-stroke commuter that was well known to offer a balance of decent performance and fuel efficiency.

 The ties also introduced big bikes such as the Ninja 250, the Ninja 650 and the others followed soon thereafter.